andrixdev/primer/README.md

 * Now your can see your updated CSS

 # Improvements and new features backlog
-* Play sound on hover on prime tiles
 * Handle super wide displays (Zelv has 2560px x 1328px)
 * On new number generation, prevent the same value from being picked
 * Create a tutorial mode
-* Level-up animation starting only from bottom of new level
+* Level-up animation currently starting only from bottom of new level
 * Bell sounds saturate on phone speakers
+* Share button
+* Display QR code button
+* Switch toggles instead of buttons in menus
+* Credits
+* Fix missing Soundtrack mute switch
+* Fix last level instant win (requires some refactoring)
+* Swipe between menus

 # Discussion
 * Generic percussive sample for primes > 71 + progressive crossfade with bell sounds towards higher primes